gem/oq-engine/doc/installing/server.md

 #### Configure the directory to store the server user access log

 By default, user access information is logged through the standard Django logger.
-In oder to write such information to a file, for instance to be digested by Fail2Ban, the variable `WEBUI_ACCESS_LOG_DIR` must be specified in `local_settings.py`, e.g.:
+In order to write such information to a file, for instance to be digested by Fail2Ban, the variable `WEBUI_ACCESS_LOG_DIR` must be specified in `local_settings.py`, e.g.:
 ```python
 WEBUI_ACCESS_LOG_DIR = '/var/log/oq-engine'
 ```